 “For without you, what am I to myself but the leader of my own destruction?”
 The Confessions of St Augustine, IV.i.8

 Before I graduated high school, my experience with girls was very limited.
-It amounted mostly to a couple hard-core bouts of puppy love, a predictably awful first kiss in tenth grade, and the beginnings of a lifelong fascination (if at that time very limited experience) with The Great and Wonderful Breast.
-Nobody gave me the “Operating Manual” for girls so I rarely asked any out on dates in high school.
-When I first started discovering the intoxicating appeal of girls, I don’t think I ever thought about what it would be like “to be sexually active.”
+It amounted mostly to a hard-core bout of puppy love, a predictably awful first kiss in tenth grade, and a lot of admiring from afar.
+Nobody gave me the instruction manual so I rarely asked any girls out on dates in high school.
+When I first started discovering the intoxicating appeal of femininity, I don’t think I ever thought about what it would be like to be sexually active.
 As with most boys, my attraction to girls was innocent at first.

 “For the gate is wide and the way is easy, that leads to destruction.”
 (Matthew 7:13)

 Coming of age in the early eighties, the sexual revolution was firmly in place.
-There was a very casual attitude about sex among my friends in high school, even though we all grew up in “good Catholic homes,” and went to church weekly.
+There was a very casual attitude about sex among my friends as we moved into junior and senior year of high school, even though we all grew up in good Catholic homes and went to church weekly.
 Sex just seemed like something that would be very pleasurable and fun.
-Having sex was what people did who were attracted to each other, like “the next step” if you were dating someone for a while.
+Having sex was what people did who were attracted to each other, like the next step if you were dating someone for a while.

-The first time I had sex was a week or two before my eighteenth birthday and graduation.
+My first time was in June of my senior year.
 My girlfriend and I had been friends since sophomore year and had been dating since junior year.
 We even went on Catholic retreats together with our friends.
-We almost had sex on prom night at our group hotel room, but decided it was “too important a decision” to do it that night, whatever that meant.
-I think we were both just nervous and scared.
-Whatever the reason, we didn’t “do it” that night, but I definitely had the desire for it to happen.
-Working up to the day it finally did, I was trying to scheme a way to get her alone in her house and in her room.
-I had some sad little plan to spill something on her so she’d have to go upstairs to change.
-Ridiculously lame.
-I don’t remember how it actually happened that afternoon; I just remember we were in her living room on the couch watching TV, then we went up to her room.
-That day, just shy of my eighteenth birthday, I lost my virginity.
+It almost happened on prom night at our group hotel room, but we decided it was too important a decision to do it that night, whatever that meant.
+Maybe it was the tower of empty beer cans, or maybe we were both just nervous and scared.
+Whatever the reason, we didn’t do it that night, but I definitely wanted to.
+A few weeks later we were in her living room on the couch watching TV, then we went up to her room.
+That day, a few weeks shy of my eighteenth birthday and high school graduation, I lost my virginity.

-Since that first time, I always felt some level of guilt after having sex and occasionally made an attempt to “normalize” a sexual relationship, but not very often and never successfully.
+Guilt followed after that first time and every time after.
+I made attempts to normalize my relationships away from sexual activity, but not very often and never successfully.
 It’s hard to go backward.
-For the most part, I was typical of most young people at the time: sexually active, serially monogamous, enjoying sex, and seeking it in every relationship.
-Every adult relationship I had until a few years ago involved sexual activity in some way, from groping and touching to full intercourse.
+For the most part, I was typical of many young people at the time: sexually active, serially monogamous, enjoying sex, and seeking it in every relationship.
+Every adult relationship I had until a few years ago involved sexual pursuit in some way.
 I had no concept of the virtue of chastity.
-It was only in my thirties that I started making real attempts at having sex-free relationships, most often with little success and lots of guilt.
+It was only in my thirties that I started making real attempts at living a chaste life (though I wasn’t thinking of it in those terms yet), again with little success and lots of resulting guilt and broken relationships.

 The Hard Road Back to Chastity